Lordhacker756/Flow/README.md

 ## Conclusion

 In conclusion, FLOW is a powerful mobile app that can help users improve their productivity and manage their tasks effectively.
 The app's features, including user authentication, a Pomodoro timer, statistical data of productive time using charts, and day planning with a calendar, make it a valuable tool for anyone looking to improve their productivity.

+Feel Free To Suggest any Changes, and Contribute😊